Kerala Speaker's remarks on Hindu deity intended to divert attention from issues plaguing state: Congress | Politics

 He said the government's clear stand has always been to protect all kinds of beliefs and the believers.

-Radhakrishnan further said that what was happening in Manipur and Haryana was an outcome of the division of the people and everyone should try to ensure that does not happen in Kerala.
+Radhakrishnan further said that the violence unleashed in Manipur and Haryana was the outcome of the divisions created among people, and everyone should try to ensure that it does not happen in Kerala.

 Standing his ground, Shamseer had said that while he did not intend to hurt the feelings of anybody, he saw no reason to tender any apology for the remarks.